Like most HVAC equipment, mini-split heat pumps are a significant investment—the average system costs thousands of dollars to install.

-- Ensure your mini–split is correctly sized – if it’s too small, it will have to work harder to maintain the right temperature, whereas if it is oversized it will be “short-cycle.”
-Both issues cause undue wear and tear on the units and will shorten their lifespan.
+- Ensure your mini–split is correctly sized – if it’s too small, it will have to work harder to maintain the right temperature, whereas if it is oversized it will “short-cycle.”
+Short cycling means the system satisfy the thermostat setting quickly and will constantly turn on and off.
+This is not good for the unit.
+Both issues cause undue wear and tear and ultimately shorten their lifespan of the system.

 - Don’t ignore unusual noises coming from your unit – noises can indicate parts that have worn, become loose, or are otherwise not working as they should.
 It could only be a matter of time before a noise develops into a serious fault, so get them investigated promptly by a professional.